 3. Being a remote employee promotes employee well-being

 With no commute, no lunch rush, and no long hours in the office away from family or friends, working remotely can improve the health and wellness of employees by reducing stress, and keeping clear of sick colleagues can be effective in reducing the common cold.
-But employers shouldn’t skip the wellness plan in the remote workplace; inclusion in company wellness programs such as access to the gym is just as important for those with a flexible work schedule.
+But employers shouldn’t skip the wellness plan in the remote workplace; the inclusion in company wellness programmes such as access to the gym is just as important for those with a flexible work schedule.

 Three business advantages of having remote working teams

 1. Remote work equals an increase in productivity

 Employers today are grappling with an existential question for the ages: ‘If I don’t see my employees working, are they?’
 The ability for employers to trust their teams, even when they work out of the office, could be key to driving more productivity than ever before.
 Data shows that when employees are able to skip the extra coffee breaks, a long commute and any other distractions to focus on their work, productivity reigns supreme.
 For example, in Stanford University’s two-year remote work productivity study, the researchers followed 500 employees after dividing them into ‘remote’ and ‘traditional’ working groups.
 The remote working group results not only showed a work productivity boost equal to a full day’s work, but also fewer sick days and a 50 per cent decrease in employee attrition.